-The fair value reserve represents the cumulative changes in the fair value adjustments, net of taxes of FVOCI financial assets until the assets are derecognised.
-Upon derecognition, the cumulative fair value changes will be transferred to accumulated profits.
+The fair value reserve represents the cumulative changes in the fair value adjustments, net of taxes of financial assets at FVOCI until the assets are derecognised.
+Upon derecognition, the cumulative fair value changes will be transferred to accumulated (losses)/profits.